We have received your Early Arrival Agreement.

 - Where to Eat: You can use your unlimited meal plan at residential dining locations on campus.
 You'll also have 10 Flex Dollars that you can use at locations accepting flex dollars.

 - Enrolled in Classes: If you aren't already, make sure you are enrolled in classes by Sunday evening of the first week of classes.
 Otherwise, you will have to move out of your room.
 We'll remind you about this during move-in if you're not enrolled.

 What to Bring

-Your room already comes furnished with things like a bed, dresser, and desk (see Things We Provide below), but here are some things you might want to bring on move-in day.
+Your room already comes furnished with things like a bed, dresser or closet, and desk (see Things We Provide below), but here are some things you might want to bring on move-in day.

 - Pillow and pillow case